Edward Kasner: Googol and googolplex

-Kasner is perhaps best remembered today for introducing the term "googol."
+Kasner is perhaps best remembered today for introducing the term googol for 10^{100}.
 In order to pique the interest of children, Kasner sought a name for a very large number: one followed by 100 zeros.
 On a walk in the New Jersey Palisades with his nephews, Milton (1911–1981) and Edwin Sirotta, Kasner asked for their ideas.
-Nine-year-old Milton suggested "googol".
+Nine-year-old Milton suggested that term.

 In 1940, with James R. Newman, Kasner co-wrote a non-technical book surveying the field of mathematics, called Mathematics and the Imagination (ISBN 0-486-41703-4).
-It was in this book that the term "googol" was first popularized:
+It was in this book that the term googol was first popularized:

 Words of wisdom are spoken by children at least as often as by scientists.
 The name "googol" was invented by a child (Dr. Kasner's nine-year-old nephew) who was asked to think up a name for a very big number, namely, 1 with a hundred zeros after it.
 He was very certain that this number was not infinite, and therefore equally certain that it had to have a name.
 At the same time that he suggested "googol" he gave a name for a still larger number: "Googolplex."
 A googolplex is much larger than a googol, but is still finite, as the inventor of the name was quick to point out.
 It was suggested that a googolplex should be 1, followed by writing zeros until you get tired.
 This is a description of what would happen if one actually tried to write a googolplex, but different people get tired at different times and it would never do to have Carnera a better mathematician than Dr. Einstein, simply because he had more endurance.
 The googolplex then, is a specific finite number, with so many zeros after the 1 that the number is a googol.
 A googolplex is much bigger than a googol.
 You will get some idea of the size of this very large but finite number from the fact that there would not be enough room to write it, if you went to the farthest star, touring all the nebulae and putting down zeros every inch of the way.

-The Internet search engine "Google" originated from a misspelling of "googol", and the "Googleplex" (the Google company headquarters in Mountain View, California) is similarly derived from googolplex.
+The Internet search engine "Google" originated from a misspelling of googol, and the "Googleplex" (the Google company headquarters in Mountain View, California) is similarly derived from googolplex, 10 to the power of googol.

-Personal life

-Kasner was Jewish and was the son of Austrian immigrants.